 Across the globe, including in the United States, Mawlid al-Nabi is celebrated on the twelfth day of the month Rabi’ al-Awwal.
 Celebrations include lights, festivals and ceremonies, as well as religious gatherings.

 On the twelfth day of the third month, Rabi’ al-Awwal, many Muslims commemorate the birthday of the Prophet Muhammad.
 In many predominantly Muslim countries, Mawlid al-Nabi is a major public holiday.
-Some Muslims refuse to participate in this observance, feeling it is an innovation which places too much emphasis on the human Prophet and distracts from the true divine source of revelation.
+Some Muslims refuse to participate in this observance, feeling it is an innovation which places too much emphasis on the Prophet as human and distracts from the true divine source of revelation.
 Other Muslims view this festival as a means to teach their communities about the Prophet Muhammad’s way of life, which all Muslims seek to emulate.

 Throughout the world, there are a variety of expressions for the observance of the birth of the Prophet: some celebrations take place simply in private homes; other Muslims decorate their local masjid with lights and hold large festive gatherings.
 Celebrations of Mawlid al-Nabi include sharing food, attending lectures, participating in marches, and reading the Qur’an and devotional poetry.
 In some countries, such as Pakistan, the entire month of Rabi’ al-Awwal is observed as the Prophet’s “birth month.”
 In Singapore, the observance of Mawlid al-Nabi is a one-day festival which often includes special “birthday parties” for poor children and orphans in addition to the regular prayers and lectures in local masajid.
 Azhar Square in Cairo is the site of one of the largest celebrations, with over two million Muslims in attendance.

 In 1994, the First International Mawlid al-Nabi Conference was held in Chicago, Illinois, organized by the Peoria-based Naqshbandiya Foundation for Islamic Education (NFIE).
 At the conference, shaykhs and scholars from around the world argued for both the religious precedence and cultural importance of the celebration of the birth of the Prophet.
 More than 1,200 people from across North America and from overseas attended this spiritual conference, the theme of which was “Love of God and His Prophet.”
 A second conference, “Spiritual Aspects of Islam,” was held in 1995.
 Lectures were presented by eminent scholars and Sufi leaders from around the world; devotional poetry in praise of the Prophet Muhammad was delivered in Arabic, Farsi, Urdu, Kurdish, Bosnian, and English.
 Planning for the third annual conference in Chicago included efforts to coordinate with other Muslim organizations to hold similar gatherings in major North American cities during the month of Rabi’ al-Awwal.
 In 2011, the conference was held in Edison, N.J., with corresponding festivals held in London and Pakistan.
+In 2019, the conference celebrated its 36th year with attendees gathering in Lahore, Pakistan.

-The various ethnic groups in the American Muslim community bring their distinct customs to this festival observance.
+The various ethnic groups in the American Muslim community bring their distinct customs to the festival observance of Mawlid al-Nabi.
 Some Islamic centers hold special programs for children, where they learn about the character and life of the Prophet, examine the way he dealt with important moral issues and with political and military affairs, how he handled challenges, and how he responded to his enemies and his friends.
 Children often prepare essays or skits that present important teachings or events in Muhammad’s life.
 Many Muslims feel that the celebration of the Prophet’s birthday is particularly important in the American context.
 As one Islamic publication explains: “In our Islamic countries, love of the Prophet…is found everywhere and is encouraged by the society… However here, in the West, no such environment exists and we find ourselves cut off from that connection.”